enzoferey/ethers-error-parser/README.md

 | `EXECUTION_REVERTED`         | The reason why the transaction reverted.                                   |
 | `UNKNOWN_ERROR`              | Some code or description of the error if available. `undefined` otherwise. |

-If you find some type of error that is not handled yet or that does not provide a great context, please open an issue or pull request 🙏
+If you find some error that is not handled yet or that does not provide a great context, please open an issue or pull request 🙏